 I grew up on a farm in rural West Tennessee and I still have a thick streak of country in me.
 That streak most often surfaces in my desire to be barefoot at all times and the way I pronounce Long Is.
 Long aaaaaaahs.
 I have a considerable pottymouth but I like to think I wield it creatively.
 My mother does not approve and sometimes leaves comments chastising me for it on the internet.
 I’m a little too fond of sparkling wine.
 I ramble when I talk and I write long emails.
 Sometimes I get lucky and have lucid dreams.
 I snore.
 I lived in Memphis for nearly eight years right out of college and I miss it a lot.
 I bite my nails sometimes but sometimes I don’t.
 I always go for the pun.
 Taking pictures makes me happy and my motto is shoot sober, edit drunk.
 I love to travel, and would do it almost nonstop if I had the means and the time.
 I am addicted to newspapering, although I hate the late-night hours.
 I am nearly positive that I won the baby lottery with my kiddo.
 If you ever meet him, you will know what I mean by that.

-I pay the bills by leading a team of nine folks who design four newspapers in Mississippi (The Clarion-Ledger and Hattiesburg American), Tennessee (The Tennessean) and Virginia (The News Leader).
+I pay the bills by leading a team of 10 folks who design four newspapers in Mississippi (The Clarion-Ledger and Hattiesburg American), Tennessee (The Tennessean) and Virginia (The News Leader).
 It’s a super challenging, crazy, go-go-go-all-the-time job, but it’s something I love doing.
 You can watch for pages out of Nashville here.
 I run a Tumblr for my team here.

 On the side, I have a design/photography operation called Eyedot Creative.
 I sell prints and stationery and such on Etsy.
 I do freelance work, so if you are in need of someone to photograph babies, engagements, events, gardens, pets, etc., or in need of someone to whip up some designs for your business cards or websites or flyers or invitations or whatnot, shoot me a note at firstname.lastname@example.org.